8 SIWES Challenges in Nigeria and 5 Applicable Solutions

-- Pay, collect, and submit their Receipts, Forms and Logbooks
+- Pay, collect, and submit their receipts, forms and logbooks

-- Write and forward their SIWES Application Letters
+- Write and forward their application letters

-- Fill in their Logbooks
+- Fill in their logbooks

-- Write their Reports
+- Write their reports

-2. Adequate Supervision & Care
+2. Adequate Supervision and Care

 They should also ensure that the students actually benefited from the programme instead of only being interested in signing logbooks and marking reports.

 3. Firms/Employers Support

-Employers of labour accepting Internship students should always ensure that they’re properly monitored, taught and disciplined.
+Employers of labour accepting internship students should always ensure that they’re properly monitored, taught and disciplined.

 They should be supported – no matter how small, with money probably daily, weekly or monthly for their transportation and service.

-4. Seriousness And Dedication Of Students
+4. Seriousness and Dedication of Students

 Internship students should also ensure to:

-- Handle the equipment’s, instruments, apparatus, documents and properties of the firm with absolute care and concern
+- Handle the equipment’s, instruments, apparatus, documents and properties of the firm with absolute care and concern.

-5. Provision Of I.T Spaces
+5. Provision of I.T Spaces

-The SIWES Bodies in the country should try and make adequate provisions and placements for internship students, thereby making the programme educative, efficient, effective and worthwhile.
+The SIWES bodies in the country should try to make adequate provisions and placements for internship students, making the programme educative, efficient, effective and worthwhile.

 This is also one of the important steps to be taken to face the challenges during an internship in Nigeria.